Scores more freed on day two of Yemen prisoner swap - RFI

 Sanaa (AFP)

-More than 350 prisoners were freed on Friday on the second day of a landmark exchange between the warring sides in Yemen, the International Committee of the Red Cross said.
+More than 350 prisoners were freed on Friday on the second and final day of a landmark exchange between the warring sides in Yemen, the International Committee of the Red Cross said.

-The prisoner swap is a rare sign of progress in efforts to end the conflict in Yemen, where rebels still control the capital Sanaa and much of the north despite the intervention of a Saudi-led coalition in support of the internationally recognised government.
+The biggest prisoner swap since the start of the country's conflict was a rare sign of progress in efforts to end the war, which has seen Huthi rebels hold the capital Sanaa and much of the north despite a military intervention by backers of the internationally recognised government, led by Saudi Arabia.

 Aircraft arranged by the International Committee of the Red Cross shuttled between Sanaa and Yemen's second city Aden, seat of the Saudi-backed government, on Friday, ferrying released prisoners.

-"In cooperation with the Yemen (Red) Crescent, we facilitated the release and transfer of 352 former detainees between Aden and Sanaa," the ICRC said on Twitter.
+"We're happy to see the completion of the release and transfer of 1,056 former detainees," the ICRC said in a tweet.

-The ICRC, which was tasked with the logistics of the complex two-day exchange, said that on Thursday it flew more than 700 freed detainees to cities in both Yemen and neighbouring Saudi Arabia.
+"We're encouraged by this success & hope that it leads to more steps towards the transfer & release of more detainees."

-Under the exchange agreement hammered out in a week of negotiations in Switzerland last month, the warring sides agreed to release a total of 1,081 prisoners over the two days.
+The ICRC, which handled the complex logistics for the two-day exchange, said it had flown 704 freed detainees to cities in both Yemen and neighbouring Saudi Arabia on Thursday, followed by a further 352 on Friday.

-The number is much the largest since the conflict erupted in 2014.
+Under the exchange agreement hammered out during a week of negotiations in Switzerland last month, the warring sides had agreed to release over 1,000 prisoners over the two days.

 Back in 2018, the Yemeni government and the Iran-backed Huthi rebels resolved to swap some 15,000 detainees as part of a peace deal brokered by the UN in Sweden.